Get to know Beth Cox

 Who is your role model: My parents.
 They are the simplest people I have ever met.
 They choose to make the most out of nothing.
 To this date, they live in a small town (I’m talking 500 friendly people).
 The tolerance and forgiveness they portray on almost a daily basis is inspirational to me.

 Hidden talent/interest: I have great spatial relations skills.
 I don’t get to use them often, but when I do, it involves the home and moving furniture in strange angles into awkward spaces.
 I am also able to cram a lot of stuff into a small space.
 I would say it comes in handy when we travel!
 I should note that, because of these skills, I should always be the one packing the vehicle!

 What do you love most about your job at Cornerstone: Every day is unique and special.
-As the person who answers the phone, I become a problem solver or a message decoder — I never know what I’ll get!
-I get to talk to the most interesting and smart people and really enjoy our clients and their stories.
+I get to talk to the most interesting and smart people, and I really enjoy our clients and their stories.